-As a minimum, make available financial information for the current and previous financial year.
-Provide this information not only for your organisation as a whole but also, where appropriate, for directorates or departments as cost units.
+As a minimum, make available financial information for the current and previous financial year, unless stated otherwise.
+Provide this information as a whole but also, where appropriate, for directorates or departments as cost units.

 • Financial statements, budgets and variance reports